-The table which follows sets forth information (on a post-Stock Split basis) concerning grants of participation share awards during 1997 to each of the executive officers who is named in the Summary Compensation Table and the estimated future payouts with respect thereto:
+The table which follows sets forth information (on a post-Stock Split basis) concerning grants of participation share awards during 1998 to each of the executive officers who is named in the Summary Compensation Table and the estimated future payouts with respect thereto:

-LONG-TERM INCENTIVE PLANS - AWARDS IN 1997(1)
+LONG-TERM INCENTIVE PLANS - AWARDS IN 1998(1)

-NUMBER OF SHARES, UNITS PERFORMANCE OR OTHER PERIOD UNTIL ESTIMATED FUTURE PAYOUTS UNDER NON-STOCK PRICE-BASED PLANS OR OTHER MATURATION THRESHOLD TARGET MAXIMUM NAME RIGHTS(#) OR PAYOUT (\$) (\$)(2) (\$) Wayne R. Sanders 60,000 5 years N/A 1,606,200 N/A John W. Donehower 24,000 5 years N/A 642,480 N/A O. George Everbach 24,000 5 years N/A 642,480 N/A Thomas J. Falk 30,000 5 years N/A 803,100 N/A Kathi P. Seifert 24,000 5 years N/A 642,480 N/A
+NUMBER OF SHARES, UNITS PERFORMANCE OR OTHER PERIOD UNTIL ESTIMATED FUTURE PAYOUTS UNDER NON-STOCK PRICE-BASED PLANS NAME OR OTHER RIGHTS(#) MATURATION OR PAYOUT THRESHOLD (\$) TARGET (\$)(2) MAXIMUM (\$) (\$) (\$)(2) Wayne R. Sanders 70,000 5 years N/A 1,808,100 N/A John W. Donehower 24,000 5 years N/A 619,920 N/A 0.
+George Everbach 24,000 5 years N/A 619,920 N/A Thomas J. Falk 30,000 5 years N/A 774,900 N/A Kathi P. Seifert 24,000 5 years N/A 619,920 N/A

 (1) Pursuant to the 1992 Equity Participation Plan (the "1992 Plan") governing participation shares, each participation share is assigned a base value equal to the book value of one share of the Corporation's common stock as of the close of the fiscal year immediately prior to the award.
 Each share in a participant's account is assigned a dividend rate equal to the rate declared on the Corporation's common stock.
-At the end of each fiscal quarter the amount of such dividends is determined by multiplying the total cash dividend declared per share of the Corporation's common stock during such quarter by the total of the participation shares and dividend shares in the participant's account.
+At the end of each fiscal quarter such dividend amount is determined by multiplying the total cash dividend declared per share of the Corporation's common stock during such quarter by the total of the participation shares and dividend shares in the participant's account.
 Such amount, when divided by the book value of one share of the Corporation's common stock at the close of such fiscal quarter, is the number of dividend shares credited to a participant's account for such quarter.

-However, the plan provides that no dividend shares will be credited to a participant's account in any quarter in which the total cash dividends per share of common stock (on a post-Stock Split basis) are (i) less than \$.205 or (ii) less than the total cash dividends per share of common stock for the same quarter of the immediately preceding year.
+The 1992 Plan, however, provides that no dividend shares will be credited to a participant's account in any quarter in which the total cash dividends per share of common stock are (i) less than \$.205 or (ii) less than the total cash dividends per share of common stock for the same quarter of the immediately preceding year.
 In addition, in any quarter in which the dividend is less than the dividend for the same quarter of the preceding year, the book value of the participation shares will be reduced by the difference in the dividend amounts between the two quarters.

 The normal maturity date of a participation share award will be the close of the fiscal year in which the fifth or seventh anniversary of the date of the award occurs.
-Within 90 days after such maturity date, the participant is entitled to receive a cash payment equal to the sum of (i) the increase (if any) in book value of the participation shares on the maturity date of the award over the base value of such shares, and (ii) the book value of the dividend shares on the maturity date (equal to the book value of an equivalent number of shares of the Corporation's common stock).
-In addition, the 1992 Plan provides that up to 50 percent of the payment of matured participation share awards may be made in the form of Corporation common stock as determined by the Compensation Committee when the award is granted.
+Within 90 days after such maturity date, the participant is entitled to receive a cash payment equal to the sum of (i) the increase (if any) in book value of the participation shares on the maturity date of the dividend shares on the maturity date (equal to the book value of the dividend shares on the maturity date (equal to the book value of an equivalent number of shares of the Corporation's common stock).
+In addition, the 1992 Plan provides that up to 50 percent of the payment of matured participation share awards may be made in the form of the Corporation's common stock as determined by the Compensation Committee when the award is granted.